From April 22 through May 20, you can participate in the 6th Annual Fight Hunger. Spark Change.

-November is a harvest month, and with a harvest you need seeds to be manifested and food banks are a great way to do that.
 If you are looking to give back with your time with volunteering or donations of food, then these local food banks in Ark-La-Tex are where you can participate.
 These food banks need your help serving people that are in need.
-This is a great family activity but also a way to see how fortunate you are having Thanksgiving and Christmas with your family.
+This is a great family activity but also a way to see how fortunate you are.

 North Louisiana Food Banks